-Chairman) wished rather to suggest on what points it would be expedient for the Society about to be established in Canada to follow the example of the Parent Society, and what other objects conducive to the improvement and to the peculiar interests of this Province might be associated with those spe-The objects of the cified in the Commission.
-Highland Society of London were, first, for preserving the language, martial spirit, dress, music, and antiquities of the ancient Caledonians, and thus maintaining a bond of association wherever they should meet.
-This wish to preserve in the present day the language and customs of other times might I the possibly be called prejudice, but so also might Iighmany of the noblest feelings which can actuate the human mind.
-Modern latitude of opinion might stigmatize as prejudice, the loyalty of the patriot and the self-devotedness of the soldier the self called; citizen of the world, might in the language of universal philanthrophy blame love of country itself, and as a narrow and prejudiced feeling, and while we ciety. attempt to measure principles by their utility, might in fact reduce them to individual and sordid selfish-But surely to a meeting of Highlanders it with was unnecessary to enlarge on this point, or to explain how love of country might resolve itself into love of ones countrymen, and thence into attachficial ment to the peculiar customs which distinguished try at those countrymen, and, even on the score of utility. en to the garb which distinguished the Highland soldier, ch of of the language in which the deeds of his forefathers were celebrated, and the music which animated him oon uals OCded onal nen esomrt of eraadd. the e list nent, evomilar in the day of battle, were objects well deserving the attention of those who wished to preserve unimpaired his martial spirit and devote him to the sertr sı si aı aı a
+Chairman) wished rather to suggest on what points it would be expedient for the Society about to be established in Canada to follow the example of the Parent Society, and what other objects conducive to the improvement and to the peculiar interests of this Province might be associated with those specified in the Commission.
+The objects of the Highland Society of London were, first, for preserving the language, martial spirit, dress, music, and antiquities of the ancient Caledonians, and thus maintaining a bond of association wherever they should meet.
+This wish to preserve in the present day the language and customs of other times might possibly be called prejudice, but so also might many of the noblest feelings which can actuate the human mind.
+Modern latitude of opinion might stigmatize as prejudice, the loyalty of the patriot and the self-devotedness of the soldier the self called; citizen of the world, might in the language of universal philanthrophy blame love of country itself, as a narrow and prejudiced feeling, and while we attempt to measure principles by their utility, might in fact reduce them to individual and sordid selfishness.
+But surely to a meeting of Highlanders it was unnecessary to enlarge on this point, or to explain how love of country might resolve itself into love of ones countrymen, and thence into attachment to the peculiar customs which distinguished those countrymen, and, even on the score of utility, to the garb which distinguished the Highland soldier, of the language in which the deeds of his forefathers were celebrated, and the music which animated him in the day of battle, were objects well deserving the attention of those who wished to preserve unimpaired his martial spirit and devote him to the service of his country.